fat-fuzzy/rocks/apps/doc/src/assets/ui/raw/README.md

 ## What is Raw ????

 `Raw` components are [HTML/CSS]-only templates.
-These are not meant to be used as drop-in components: they are testing grounds and guides.
+These templates are not meant to be used as drop-in components: they are testing grounds and guides.

+- `CSS Theme` is a simple test sheet for CSS theme values
+- `rails` templates are grid templates named using railway transport analogies (`CSSRailway`, `CSSTgv`, etc).
+These are helpful to think about layout in terms of information architecture of full page views or page sections. `CSSTgv` refers to _Train à Grande Vitesse_, the french fast train railway system.